ephemery-testnet/ephemery-scripts/charts/geth-lighthouse/README.md

 ## ephemery

-The ephemeral testnet can be enabled with the following flags: `--set ephemery.enabled=true --set ephemery.iteration=32`.
+The ephemeral testnet can be enabled with the following flag: `--set ephemery.enabled=true`.
 The current iteration is shown on the [project website](https://ephemery.pk910.de/).

 NOTE: Since the ephemeral testnet is small, the requested storage size can be reduced: `--set global.persistence.size=10Gi`

 The testnet rolls back to genesis every two days.
-Currently a clean way to do that is via `helm uninstall` and `kubectl delete pvc`.
+Rollback is automated via a CronJob that checks every hour if there is a new release.

 ## Values